-The structural features of two new copper(II) nitrato complexes with 3-bromoquinoline [Cu(3BrQ)2(NO3)2]; 1 and 6-methylquinoline [Cu(6MeQ)2(NO3)2]; 2 were investigated using X-ray single crystal structure combined with Hirshfeld topology analysis of molecular packing.
+The structural features of two new copper(II) nitrato complexes with 3-bromoquinoline, [Cu(3BrQ)2(NO3)2] (1), and 6-methylquinoline, [Cu(6MeQ)2(NO3)2] (2), were investigated using X-ray single crystal structure determination, combined with Hirshfeld topology analysis of the molecular packing.
 Both complexes consist of two quinoline ligands and two bidentate nitrate ions hexa-coordinating the central Cu2+ atom.
-The major difference is, that the Br-substituted quinoline ligands adopt a trans position, while the methyl-substituted ligands are in cis position to another.
-The packings of both ligands contain one-dimensionally infinite strings of complex molecules due to π-π stacking of neighboring ligand molecules.
-These strings are held together by C---H/O, Br---H/O and H---H/O contacts.
-The nature and strength of the Cu-N and Cu-O bonds were investigated using quantum theory of atoms in molecules (QTAIM) and natural bond orbital (NBO) analyses.
-Based on the QTAIM topological parameters, the Cu-N and Cu-O bonds have covalent nature where shorter Cu-O/Cu-N bonds are more covalent.
-Natural charges indicated a transfer of negative charge from the ligand groups to Cu-atom.
-The 6MeQ ligand transferred larger amount of electron density to Cu-metal than 3BrQ.
-NBO analysis of the Cu2+ antibonding orbitals included in the metal-ligand interactions have mixed dx2-y2 and s-atomic orbital characters for 1 while in 2 have mixed s and p-characters.
+The major difference is that the Br-substituted quinoline ligands adopt trans positions, while the methyl-substituted ligands are in cis positions to one another.
+The packing arrangements of both ligands contain one-dimensionally infinite strings of complex molecules due to π–π stacking of neighboring ligand molecules.
+These strings are held together by C–H/O, Br–H/O and H–H/O contacts.
+The nature and strength of the Cu–N and Cu–O bonds were investigated using quantum theory of atoms in molecules (QTAIM) and natural bond orbital (NBO) analyses.
+Based on the QTAIM topological parameters, the Cu–N and Cu–O bonds have covalent nature where shorter Cu–O/Cu–N bonds are more covalent.
+Natural charges indicated a transfer of negative charge from the ligand groups to the Cu atom.
+The 6MeQ ligand transferred a larger amount of electron density to the Cu metal than 3BrQ.
+NBO analysis of the Cu2+ antibonding orbitals included in the metal–ligand interactions have mixed dx2-y2 and s-atomic orbital characters for 1, while in 2 they have mixed s and p-characters.

 ASJC Scopus subject areas